-(i) Any review of the reasonableness of workloads will be assessed having regard to:

-- (i) the requirements of the workplace, team or enterprise client; - (ii) the equitable distribution of duties across all team members; - (iii) the skills, competencies, knowledge and experience of the employee; - (iv) the adequacy of DOTT to enable the required direct learning to be delivered; - (v) the level of activities required in undertaking workplace learning; - (vi) any risk to employee health and safety; and - (vii) the employee's personal circumstances. - (j) A Workload Scheduling Tool shall be developed and implemented for all teachers. - (k) Nothing in this clause shall affect the right of the employee to make application for external review.
+- (vii) Any request for review is to be made to the employee's Education Managers in the first instance with a view to resolving the matter at the team level. - (viii) Where a grievance is not resolved at the team level the employee may seek to have the matter resolved in accordance with the employer's grievance resolution process. - (ix) Any review of the reasonableness of workloads will be assessed having regard to: - a. the requirements of the workplace, team or enterprise client; - b. the equitable distribution of duties across all team members; - c. the skills, competencies, knowledge and experience of the employee; - d. the adequacy of DRTT to enable the required direct learning to be delivered: - e. the level of activities required in undertaking workplace learning; - f. any risk to employee health and safety; and - g. the employee's personal circumstances. - (x) A Workload Scheduling Tool shall be developed and implemented for all teachers. - (xi) Nothing in this clause shall affect the right of the employee to make application for external review.